 Use Malwarebytes to scan for malware and successfully remove all PuPs (Potentially Unwanted Programs) from the system registry.

 - Choose Apps.

-- Under the Apps & features section, search for Facebook and open Advanced options.
+- Under the Apps & features section, search for Facebook.

 - Scroll down and click Reset.

-That should do it.
 We can’t overlook temporary Facebook server issues (especially when they decide to implement changes) as a possible reason for this error.
-So, just wait it out for some time and you’ll be able to post to your or friends timelines just as usual.
+Therefore, you’ll have to wait awhile until you’ll be able to post again.

 Don’t forget to tell us whether one of the steps get you through the problem.
 You can do so in the comments section below.